wp-plugins/lightbox-plus/readme.txt

 1. Lightbox Plus

 == Change Log ==

+= 1.7b1 =
+* Added secondary lightbox option
+ * There is no auto-lightboxing for the secondary lightbox
+ * Allows the creation of a secondary lightbox with iFrame capabilities
+ * Allows lightboxing of video, flash, and content that resides elsewhere
+* Added inline lightbox options
+ * Can have multiple inline lightboxes (up to 20)
+ * Can be used to display hidden inline content, forms and more...
+* Added backend demos areas
+ * Allows user to test lightbox settings in the admin panel
+ * Provides demos and examples for secondary lightbox using video and outside webpages
+* Improved interface in admin panel.
+* Fixed issue with saving setting and changes not being reflected.
+* More information to be added... *this is a beta*

 = 1.6.9.7 =
 * Fixed auto-lightbox breaking links that contained manually created `rel="lightbox[]"` attributes.